Avocado

 This recipe assumes the cocoa is unsweetened.

-- 1/3 cup granulated keto sweetener, such as
+- 1/3 cup powdered keto sweetener, such as

-allulose or coconut sugar; you could try 24 drops of
+allulose or coconut sugar; you could try pitted dates

 - 2 teaspoons vanilla extract

-- Optional: Add about 1/2 cup of Silken,
+- Optional: Add about 1/2 cup Extra Firm

-or Extra Firm Tofu, in order to stiffen it and add to the
+Tofu in order to stiffen it and add to the protein content.

 - If making ice cream, you